 To acknowledge the contribution of our lawyers, in 2007 Ober|Kaler established the Pro Bono Distinguished Service Award for outstanding pro bono service.
 Based on the number of hours spent on a project, along with the nature of the case and the results achieved, the award includes a donation to the nonprofit charity of the recipient’s choice.
 These pro bono projects have included appellate representation in a death penalty case and representing a community food kitchen in a construction dispute.

-Our principals and associates receive case referrals from the court, the Maryland Volunteer Lawyers Service, the Public Justice Center, the Legal Aid Bureau and other sources.
-Such cases may involve a wide variety of legal issues – criminal law, domestic relations, estates and trusts, children in need of assistance, landlord-tenant disputes and immigration.
+Our principals and associates receive case referrals from the court, the Maryland Volunteer Lawyers Service, the Public Justice Center, the Legal Aid Bureau, the Homeless Persons Representation Project and other sources.
+Such cases may involve a wide variety of legal issues – criminal law, domestic relations, estates and trusts, children in need of assistance, landlord-tenant disputes, veterans' rights and immigration.

-To learn more about how our pro bono program works, visit our Recruiting section.
+To learn more about how our pro bono program works, visit our Careers section.